68th Theater Medical Command: Description

 On a shield shaped embroidered item edged with a 1/8 in white border, 3+1/2 in in height by 2+27/32 in in width blazoned as follows: Sanguine, a stylized Staff of Aesculapius Argent (Silver Gray), a chief pointed nowy to chief enlarged pily of five Argent and Gris bearing five mullets arched Celeste.

 Symbolism

 The colors of the shield are those of the Army Medical Service, maroon and white.
 Silver denotes the tools and technology used within the medical field.
 The staff is the symbol of Aesculapius, the God of Medicine.
 The chief suggests a horizon emitting sunrays, a depiction of hope and a guiding light.
 The blue stars allude to authority and leadership within the Command, and it further ties back to the MRC-Europe and USAREUR-AF.

 Background

-The shoulder sleeve insignia was authorized for the 68th Medical Command by DCS G-1 approval effective 7 November 2023.
+The shoulder sleeve insignia was authorized for the 68th Theater Medical Command by DCS G-1 approval effective 7 November 2023.